Configuring an Amazon Q Business application to use the plugin - Amazon Q Business

 2. Choose your application.

-4. Choose Authorize Quick Suite answers.
+4. Choose Authorize Quick answers.

 7. Choose Authorize.
-After you authorize the connection, end users start getting insights from existing Quick Suite resources.
+After you authorize the connection, end users start getting insights from existing Quick resources.

 To authorize Amazon Q Business with the API, you first use IAM Identity Center to assign groups the Admin Pro role.
-Also, if your Quick Suite account was created before November 25, 2024 and uses IdC authentication, use the UpdateApplicationWithTokenExchangeGrant API to update your subscription to allow integration with Amazon Q Business Then you use the CreatePlugin API operation to create a Quick Suite plugin for an Amazon Q Business application.
+Also, if your Quick account was created before November 25, 2024 and uses IdC authentication, use the UpdateApplicationWithTokenExchangeGrant API to update your subscription to allow integration with Amazon Q Business Then you use the CreatePlugin API operation to create a Quick plugin for an Amazon Q Business application.

 aws qbusiness create-plugin \ --application-id application-id \ --display-name display-name \ --type QUICKSIGHT \ --auth-configuration idcAuthConfiguration="{idcApplicationArn=arn:aws:sso::<account-id>:application/<application-id>,roleArn=arn:aws:iam::<account-id>:role/AmazonQServiceRole}"